 In May 2014, the Financial Accounting Standards Board ("FASB") issued guidance regarding the recognition of revenue from contracts with customers.
 Under this guidance, an entity will recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This guidance also requires improved disclosures regarding the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 We adopted this guidance for our annual and interim periods beginning January 1, 2018 and will use the modified retrospective method, under which the cumulative effect of initially applying the guidance is recognized at the date of initial application.
 Our adoption of this guidance did not have a material impact on our consolidated financial statements.
 Further, as discussed below, once the new guidance regarding the principles for the recognition measurement, presentation and disclosure of leases goes into effect on January 1, 2019, we expect the new revenue standard will apply to executory costs and other components of revenue due under leases that are deemed to be non-lease components (examples include common area maintenance and provision of utilities), even when the revenue for such activities is not separately stipulated in the lease.
-Revenue from these non-lease components, which were previously recognized on a straight-line basis under current lease guidance, would be recognized under the new guidance, the revenue recognized over the lease term would not differ under the new guidance, the revenue recognized over the lease term would not differ under the new guidance, the revenue recognized over the lease term would not differ under the new guidance, the revenue recognized over the lease term would not differ under the new guidance, the revenue recognized over the lease term would not differ under the new guidance, the revenue recognized over the lease term wou
+Revenue from these non-lease components, which were previously recognized on a straight-line basis under current lease guidance, would be recognized under the new revenue guidance as the related services are delivered.
+As a result, while our total revenue recognized over the lease term would not differ under the new guidance, the revenue recognition pattern could be different.
+We are currently evaluating the impact of revenue recognition from the adoption of the lease standard on our consolidated financial statements.